 When choosing pieces for your space, try to eliminate items that do not serve a purpose.
 Knick-knacks or unnecessary furniture can make any space feel cluttered, but they can be especially overwhelming in an older home, as these styles are often more opulent or detailed to begin with.
 When narrowing things down, think about what you really need before you start to consider how things look.
 Often it is less about what your items look like, but instead how many of them there are.

 Choose your accents wisely.

 Every space needs accent pieces of decor, but in a minimalist space, these should be chosen with care.
 Do some shopping around to find pieces you really love and that work with the space harmoniously.
+There are wonderful historic gems in Philadelphia that you could buy online.
+Many historic homes there are hiring a historic restoration experienced remodeling company.
 This could be a great place to incorporate a nod to your home’s older history with a vintage piece in a similar style.
 Just be sure to keep these details as focal points instead of incorporating them everywhere, which can be very overwhelming.